jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 It's a compeletely legitimate and understandable question -- and certainly indicates that the concept of "offline first" could be better named, a bit like "serverless" or "the cloud" -- but ultimately shows a bit of a misunderstanding of the idea.
 Offline first does not mean that users should be able to reach your site on their first visit without an internet connection.
 It means that when we, as developers, build applications, we should consider the experience of slow and intermittent connectivity.

-Through a combination of tools and technologies such as [Service Workers](http://www.w3.org/TR/service-workers/) and [IndexedDB](http://www.w3.org/TR/IndexedDB/), we can create applications that cache important assets locally once the user has visited the site for the first time.
-Then, if and when they lose connectivity, they can still interact with the site.

 For example, [Una Kravetz](https://una.im/save-offline/) has implemented a "save for offline" feature for the articles on her site.
 This is a very thoughtful feature that I've personally taken advantage of when sitting in an airport waiting to board a flight, I was able to save a handful of articles prior to turning on airplane mode... giving me plenty to read without having to pay for in-flight wifi.

 Let's say, as another example, that you have an application that supports live chat between users.
 By taking an offline first approach, you can build your application such that if a user loses connectivity during the act of sending a message, those messages can be saved and queued up locally so that as soon as they have a connection again, those messages can be sent out.